Skip to main content

 Implementation

-Results: Caught multiple package delivery attempts, identified a raccoon problem (AI thought it was a person at first), zero false alerts after tuning.
+Results: Caught multiple package delivery attempts, identified a raccoon problem (AI classifier initially misidentified it as a person), zero false alerts after tuning.

 Project 3: The Honeypot – Early Warning System